 But after joining a (protestant, evangelical) church, and asking numerous annoying questions (that’s just how I am, by the way) things changed.
 I was taught that the highly honored woman in Revelation 12 wasn’t my mother at all.
 In fact, she wasn’t even a mother because she wasn’t real.
 She was simply a metaphor for the church or for the New Jerusalem.
 (Or, if you are Catholic she may represent Mary, the Mother of Jesus.)
 I began feeling silly for assuming that Christians even needed a mother.

 Needless to say, I immediately put the imagery of Revelation 12 out of my head and got on with my life.
 But then, about a year later, I had a series of dreams in which a beautiful woman appeared to me, giving me council.
-The best way for me to describe these dreams is it was as though God was appearing to me with a Mother’s heart.
+The best way for me to describe these dreams is to say it was as though God was appearing to me with a Mother’s heart.
 Suddenly, I quite liked not being motherless.
 I also began wondering if this woman was indeed the Holy Spirit.

 Now I know there are many readers going, “Just because you had a few dreams with a woman who gave you council does not mean the Holy Spirit is a woman.”
 And I would wholeheartedly agree.
 These dreams did not convince me the Holy Spirit was a woman.
 They merely started a prayer life in which I constantly asked God who the Holy Spirit is and how I could draw closer.
 I had been inspired by the dreams, but not convinced.
 It was shortly after this that I remember telling a church leader how I now felt, that God was in heaven (“Our Father who art in heaven”), Jesus is also in heaven seated on his throne as King, but the Holy Spirit was actually sent to us to be our guide here on earth.